semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ### Inspecting running jobs {#attach-job}

-You can use SSH to attach a console to a running job.
+You attach a terminal console to a running job.
 The steps are the same as [debugging a job](#ssh-into-agent).
-The only difference is that Semaphore presents the following command (only while a job is running):
+The only difference is that Semaphore presents the following command (only while the job is running):

 ```shell
 sem attach <job-id>